ritik-gupta001/Ritik-Portfolio/README.md

 ```

 ### Adding New Projects
-1. Add project images to the Template folder
+1. Add project images/videos to the Portfolio folder
 2. Update the projects section in `index.html`
-3. Include demo videos if available
+3. Include demo videos for better presentation
-4. Update the README with new project details
+4. Update this README with new project details

 ## 🔧 Browser Support